wbreiler/citportland-wiki/files/LAN Center/index.md

 ## How to connect

-If you don't have an Ethernet cable at your seat, but you do have a computer with a Wi-Fi connection you can connect to the access point
+If you don't have an Ethernet cable at your seat, but you do have a computer with a Wi-Fi connection you can connect to the access point by scanning [this qr code]()

 ## How to install

 If you're running Windows or MacOS, make sure you have the appropriate launcher(s) installed.
-If you're running Linux, head on over to the [Linux install guide](#LAN%20Center/linux-install.md)
+If you're running Linux, head on over to the [Linux install guide](#LAN%20Center/linux-install.md).